 Poland Has An Exceptional Accommodation Options

 Poland has so many amazing hidden gems to offer travelers.
-One of them being high-quality accommodation!
+One of them is high-quality accommodation!
 Unlike so many other European destinations, Poland has exceptional hotels and hostels that won’t break the bank.

-One of my favourite stays in Poland was a hostel located on the waterway a little bit outside the city centre in Gdansk.
+One of my favorite stays in Poland was at a hostel located on the waterway a little bit outside the city center in Gdansk.
 I won’t lie, I booked the Waterlande hostel because they had an amazing indoor pool overlooking the water.

 To my pleasant surprise, the supposed ‘hostel’ was more like a hotel.
 The classy style and an incredibly modern bathroom, combined with the most comfortable hostel bed I’ve ever slept in really sold it for me.
 If you add in the amazing workout gym, sauna, and pool, it felt like I hit the jackpot by playing a hostel price for a hotel!